 St Anton is situated within a gorgeous village in the Tyrolean Alps, surrounded by impressive mountain ranges and home to crystal-clear lakes and vivid rivers.
 These geographic conditions make Anton a popular and ideal place for skiing in the winter and kayaking, mountain biking and hiking in the summer time.
 The valley heavily depends on tourism and naturally has to compete with various other skiing and hiking destination all over Austria, which of course is where our services come in.

-This basically means that the content you are creating constantly has to updated and readdressed, sometimes it is necessary to try something completely new.
-In video production, this can mean to film new activities and attractions for the destination, but it can also mean to catch the attention of a new generation, new customer and target group.
+This basically means that the content you are creating constantly has to be updated and readdressed, sometimes it is necessary to try something completely new.
+In the inspirational work of video production, this can mean to film new activities and attractions for the destination, but it can also mean to catch the attention of a new generation, new customer and target group.

 Trending: Is Offline becoming the New Luxury!?

-It will be interesting to see how popular, trend setting tourist destinations like St Anton will continue to find answers to our rapidly developing society and technology in the near future.
-It will be challenging to find a balance between the new generation’s need to stay connected and online at all times and their intuitive wish for isolation, spiritual experiences and physical and mental relaxation.
+It will be interesting to see how popular and trend-setting tourist destinations like St Anton will continue to find answers to our rapidly developing society and technology in the near future.
+Their job will be to find a balance between the new generation’s need to stay connected and online at all times and their intuitive wish for isolation, spiritual experiences and physical and mental relaxation.

-The work with St Anton is the perfect example for a destination marketing campaign that is not only profitable and fun, but also inspiring.
-This kind of work brings you forward, does not take your time, but adds personal value to your work.
+The work with St Anton is the perfect example for a destination marketing campaign that is not only profitable and fun, but also inspirational work.
+This kind of work brings you forward, does not take your time, but adds personal value to your job.